retrosnob/retrosnob.github.io/pythonbook.md

 # Store the value "Fred" in a variable called name
 name = "Fred"
 ```
 You give a variable a value by using the `=`, which is known as the *assignment operator*.
+So when we assign the value 5 to the variable x like this `x = 5`, we are really saying *let x take the value of 5*.
+Some languages actually use the word `let` when they do assignment, e., but Python doesn't.
 ### Variable names

 Variable names can include letters, numbers and the underscore (_) character, but they cannot *begin* with numbers.